dakhama-mehdi/AD-Just-in-Time-Management/README.md

 ---

-**AD JIT Management** is the easiest way to manage identities and privileged access (PAM) on Active Directory using the Just-In-Time (JIT) model.
+**AD JIT Management** is a free tool to easily manage identities and privileged access (PAM) in Active Directory using the Just-In-Time (JIT) model through an intuitive interface.
-This free tool lets you temporarily add users to privileged groups, ensuring time-limited and secure access to sensitive resources, with a simple and intuitive interface.
+It lets you temporarily add users to privileged groups, ensuring time-limited and secure access to sensitive resources.

 ![Image](https://github.com/user-attachments/assets/46b56aae-9f26-4311-bb83-72815421a906)